 Alternative framing (with artwork sandwiched between glazing and backing) held together by plastic or metal brackets is acceptable if a secure hanger is provided.

 The gallery utilizes a cable suspension system.
-A secure hanging wire attached to the picture is required.
+A secure hanging wire or bracket attached to the picture is required.

 Artists will be required to hang their own works.
 Special hanging arrangements will be made for library sponsored exhibitions.
 All hangings are subject to the approval of the gallery committee.

-A committee member will approve the installation of exhibits in advance and after completion.
+A committee or staff member will approve the installation of exhibits in advance and after completion.

+Artists are responsible for providing labels for their work.
 Artwork, labels or business cards must be on heavy stock and must not be glued or nailed to the wall.
-Double-sided tape or pushpins are permitted.
+Pushpins are permitted.

 Works that are sold must remain in the gallery until the end of the exhibition, except under special circumstances.